 When choosing the most suited technology for a particular application, it is advisable to consider the following aspects:

-As described above, the mold must first be produced for each injection-molded part, which can be associated with high costs.
-In comparison, the actual production and material costs per part are only a fraction of the initial investment costs.
-For this reason, the part costs for this process decrease rapidly as the number of parts increases.
+As described above, the mold must first be produced for each injection-molded component, which can be associated with high costs.
+In comparison, the actual production and material costs per component are only a fraction of the initial investment costs.
+For this reason, the component costs for this process decrease rapidly as the number of parts increases.

-With 3D printing, on the other hand, the costs per part are theoretically always the same, since no special tools have to be purchased for this.
+With 3D printing, on the other hand, the costs per component are theoretically always the same, since no special tools have to be purchased for this.
 In addition to the actual printing process, however, manual, upstream and downstream activities are usually necessary.
-The costs for this are spread over several part for higher quantities.
+The costs for this are spread over several components for higher quantities.
 This can also lead to a reduction in costs for higher quantities.

 The search for the most favorable technology results in a critical number of items, which in our experience is usually between 500 and 1,000 parts, and it should be carefully weighed up which technology is the more favorable in the particular case of application.
 In general, however, 3D printing is the most economical choice, especially for small batches, and injection molding is the most economical choice, especially for high quantities.